 <shellcmd>mycommand -a -b -c 123</shellcmd>

-be added to execute multiple commands.
-Save the changes and restore the
+Multiple lines may be added to execute multiple commands.

 <earlyshellcmd>mycommand -a -b -c 123</earlyshellcmd>

-<earlyshellcmd> lines may be added to execute multiple commands.
-Save the
+<earlyshellcmd> lines can be present to execute multiple commands.

 Shell script option¶